developeravocados/developeravocados.github.io/sponsor-us.md

 We're doing sponsorships on a per issue or per month basis for now, and we'll see how that goes.

-Per issue.
+_Per issue_.
 One-off sponsorship.
 250 USD per issue.

-Per month.
+_Per month_.
 You'll get either 4 or 5 issues (depending on the month).
 750 USD / 1000 USD per month.

 If you've had something else in mind, [send us an email](mail@developeravocados.net).